kdkasad/numbrs/README.md

 The "numb" part comes from the original program and "rs" is the file extension/common abbreviation for Rust.
 Together, they form "numbrs" which is conveniently similar to the word "numbers".

+## Copyright

+Copyright (C) 2022  Kian Kasad

+This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, version 3 of the License.

+This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+See the GNU General Public License for more details.

+You should have received a copy of the GNU General Public License along with this program.
+If not, see <https://www.gnu.org/licenses/>.